 Read on for more tips on keeping holiday traveling with pets as easy as possible for both two-legged and four-legged family members!

 Pet owners with cats and smaller dogs are able to keep their animals with them during a flight.
 You will have to pay extra fare to bring them with you – probably about $100 each way.
 Pets and their carriers cannot exceed 20 lbs.
 We recommend using a soft duffle-style carrier.
-Adopt & Shop carries them in a variety of great colors!
-Airline rules include keeping your pet in their carrier underneath the seat in front of you.
 They must remain calm and not obstruct the aisle.
 Speak to your veterinarian about helping your pet stay mellow during your flight.
 Try lining the carrier with one of their favorite blankets or a tee-shirt that smells like you.

 Flying with a service or emotional support animal falls under a different set of rules.
 They will not require an additional fee to fly with you and are protected under the Air Carrier Access Act or ACAA.
 Certain airlines demand written proof of disability from your doctor.
 Make sure you are familiar with service and emotional support animal requirements well in advance of your flight.